Configure How to Treat Missing Values

 app that you want to measure, then the treatment group has fewer users with missing

 values than the control group.
-Because of the sample ratio mismatch, there’s a risk that the two
+Because of the sample ratio mismatch, the two

-groups are no longer comparable.
-In this situation, a bias, in what kind of user each group’s
+groups might no longer be comparable.
+In this situation, a bias in which users are included in each group’s

-metric value includes, can be the driver of significant differences you detect.
+metric value can drive the significant differences you detect.

 IFNULL(measurement, 1) instead of just